z01ne/MyAlarm/README.md

 If the system time is set backwards (for example one hour back) then the alarms will occur an hour earlier.

-If the time is reset before the time a task was scheduled, then the task will be triggered on the next service (the next call to Cron.delay).
+If the time is reset before the time a task was scheduled, then the task will be triggered on the next service (the next call to timerAlarm.update()).
 This is  the expected behaviour for Alarms (tasks scheduled for a specific time of day will trigger at that time), but the affect on task for subfractions may not be intuitive.
 If a timer is scheduled to trigger in 5 minutes time and the clock is set ahead by one hour, that timer will not trigger until one hour and 5 minutes has elapsed.

 _Q: How many alarms can be created?_